The College of New Jersey Logo

 If ARC has determined that a student is entitled to specific accommodations according to the evidence of documentation of the disability (or disabilities), the law holds you responsible as a faculty member to adhere to those accommodations.

 However, if you feel that the requested accommodation is either: unreasonable, ineffective, fundamentally alters the course curriculum, or causes an undue hardship on the faculty/classmates, please confer with the ARC accessibility specialist who is listed on your student’s accommodation memo.
-We are here to be a resource for you, too, as well as the student, and we are glad to work with you both to find a way to meet the student’s legitimate accommodations needs.
+We are here to be a resource for you, too, as well as the student, and we are glad to work with you both to find a way to meet the student’s needs.

 How do I provide testing accommodations that do not fit into the usual testing environment?